 We’ll help you understand what your rights are and what legal avenues are open to you.
 We do this as a courtesy to our clients, at no charge, but not because we profit from it in any way.
 We do it because helping you get your life back on track, in every way we possibly can, is simply the right thing to do.

-Until you get into an accident, you might think that if PIP pays for your medical bills and any property damage is covered through collision insurance; you’re all set.
+Until you get into an accident, you might think that if PIP pays for your medical bills and collision insurance covers any property damage, you’re all set.
 What more coverage do you need?

 Once you’ve actually been through a collision, you realize how much harm you truly suffer in a crash.
-PIP may pay your medical costs, minus your deductible and copayments, and any procedures that aren’t approved, and any bills over your policy limits.
+PIP may pay your medical costs, but not your deductible and copayments, any unapproved procedures, or any bills over your policy limits.
 It may even compensate you for some of your lost wages if you purchased extra coverage.
 But the pain you experience each day, the loss of your quality of life, the opportunities you are missing out on as you focus all of your efforts on a difficult journey to rehabilitation, who is going to pay for all of these very real damages?

 If you don’t have insurance, you may be eligible for compensation from UM coverage under NJPLIGA.
-An attorney can help you figure out if you are entitled to benefits.
+An attorney can help you figure out if you can receive benefits.

 Since it’s your own insurance company paying the benefits, you might think that getting compensation under UM benefits is going to be easy.
 Many policyholders believe that their insurance company is on their side until they actually need the benefits they’ve paid for.

 Unfortunately, your auto insurer isn’t just going to hand over the money you deserve.
 To get the full amount of money you deserve, you need to file a claim or lawsuit, just as you would in a case against another driver.

-Our attorneys have seen auto insurers drag uninsured motorist claims out for years, at their own policyholders, expense, just to delay paying what the victim deserves.
-Bad faith is the term for this kind of behavior is known as bad faith.
+Our attorneys have seen auto insurers drag uninsured motorist claims out for years, at their own policyholders’ expense, just to delay paying what the victim deserves.
+Bad faith is the term for this kind of behavior.
 It’s particularly distressing that the insurer’s actions are only hurting the company’s own policyholder.

-We know that accident victims need support more than ever when their own insurer is the one preventing them from getting what they deserve.
+Accident victims need support more than ever when their insurer is the one preventing them from getting what they deserve.
 That’s why we stick by our clients throughout the fight to get what’s theirs rightfully.
-We’ve even taken this fight to the Supreme Court of New Jersey to force the insurer to pay what it owed our client.
+We’ve gone to the Supreme Court of New Jersey to force an insurer to pay what it owed our client.

 Too often, accident victims find themselves in a situation where there’s no insurance coverage from the at-fault driver because that driver is unknown.
-His or her careless actions behind the wheel caused the collision, and then that negligent driver sped away, leaving you injured and helpless.
+The driver’s careless actions behind the wheel caused the collision, and then they sped away, leaving you injured and helpless.

 Hit and run accidents are particularly heinous situations.
 The driver who fled the scene committed a crime, and if caught, can face serious penalties.
 But even if that happens, you need to pursue a lawsuit to get the money you deserve.

-The hit and run driver losing his or her license or even being sentenced to jail time will not help you recover from your injuries.
+The hit and run driver losing their license or going to jail will not help you recover from your injuries.
 This will not pay your medical bills or make up for lost income.
 The civil lawsuit, not the criminal charges, is the legal recourse that will directly help you.

 If you don’t know who the driver who hit you is because that person fled the scene, your uninsured motorist coverage typically will apply, just as it would if you knew the driver’s identity but that driver was uninsured.
 There is usually no deductible for a claim against your uninsured motorist bodily injury coverage, though you may still have to pay deductibles for other benefits, like PIP and collision coverage.

 Handling a car accident that involves an uninsured or hit and run driver is complicated.
 Many policyholders don’t fully understand their coverage before the accident, according to the National Association of Insurance Commissioners.
 After the crash is no time to try to sort out the difficult jargon by yourself.
 You’re in pain and so many things are competing for your attention.
 More stress is the last thing you need.